-Over the course of the past few months, I’ve examined a variety of anomalies, curiosities and complexities that plague the sales and use tax system in the United States.
-However, none of the issues that I have reviewed (Rocky Top Tennessee Tiered Tax; Massachusetts, Sales Tax, Caps and Thresholds; What Do Roller Coasters Have to do With Sales Tax?) frustrate me more than the bracket tax concept.
+Over the course of my career, I’ve examined a variety of anomalies, curiosities, and complexities that plague the sales and use tax system in the United States.
+None of them frustrate me more than the bracket tax concept.

-The bracket tax system is used by both Maryland and Florida, and dictates that, rather than performing a simple tax calculation of taxable amount of a purchase multiplied by the applicable sales tax rate, the calculation of sales tax is based upon a table containing the ranges of the taxable amount of the sale, cross-referenced with the associated sales tax due for that range (or bracket).
-Both Florida and Maryland provide an extensive assortment of sales tax cards for merchants to manually look up the appropriate sales tax amount for every transaction.
+The bracket tax system is used by both Maryland and Florida.
+In these states, rather than simply calculating the taxable amount of a purchase by multiplying the applicable sales tax rate, sales tax rates are based upon a table: The amount of a taxable sale is cross-referenced with the associated sales tax due for that range (or bracket).
+Both Florida and Maryland provide an extensive assortment of sales tax cards to help merchants manually look up the appropriate sales tax amount for every transaction.

-The system dates back to a time when state of the art cash registers were electro-mechanical machines that did an adequate job of tabulating sales transactions using simple addition and subtraction routines, but could not perform multiplication tasks.
-Accordingly, merchants were provided sales tax tables identifying a dizzying amount of possible sales amount permutations with the corresponding sales tax value pre-calculated.
+The system dates back to a time when state-of-the-art cash registers could use simple addition and subtraction routines but couldn’t multiply.
+Accordingly, merchants were provided sales tax tables that identified a dizzying amount of possible sales permutations and the corresponding sales tax value (pre-calculated).
 The cashier merely:

 - Arrived at the pre-tax sales total

 - Grabbed the trusty tax chart

 - Found that amount’s bracket on the chart